I'll never forget the moment when

 Demonstrating Expertise

-Our client really wanted to be eco-friendly and have sustainable designs.
+Our client wanted to be environmentally friendly and have sustainable designs.

-I knew a bit about it, but not enough to meet their big goals.
+I knew something about it, but not enough to achieve her big goals.

-It took me a few months to learn everything, but it was worth it.
+It took me a few months to learn it all, but it was worth it.

-I gained lots of new knowledge that I could share with my clients.
+I gained a lot of new knowledge that I was able to share with my clients.

 .

-By showing how committed I was to learning and sharing what I knew, I not only met the client's goals but also made them trust me.
+By demonstrating how committed I was to learning and sharing what I knew, I not only met the client's objectives, but also got them to trust me.

 .